Burnley Bounce Back At The First Attempt

 Founded in 1882, Burnley was one of the twelve founding members of the English Football League in 1888.
 Twice champions of England and winners of the FA Cup, the team held the record for the longest unbeaten record in the league for more than 80 years and is one of a handful of teams to have won all four professional divisions.

-Burnley�s Turf Moor stadium is one the oldest in the professional game having been the team�s home since 1883, with the modern day ground having a capacity of almost 22,000 and featuring a raft of impressive facilities.
 Known as the Clarets in deference to its iconic shirt, Burnley can count on the support of a loyal army of fans who have supported the club through the various highs and lows since the first ball was kicked.

-With dealerships across the North West, the partnership between Vertu Motors and Burnley FC is an excellent opportunity to utilise the power of football to connect with local communities.
+With dealerships across the North West, the partnership between Vertu and Burnley FC is an excellent opportunity to utilise the power of football to connect with local communities.

 We understand how much the football club means to the people of Burnley, so we are excited to work together to help inspire change in communities that need support.